BenjaminShinar/udemy_docker_mastery/Lectures/section-07-08-09-swarm.md

 <details>
 <summary>
-Stacks are ways to configure the swarm in a file. secrets are stored securly and can only be ace
+Stacks are ways to configure the swarm in a file. secrets are stored securely and can only be accessed by those who need them.
 </summary>

 stacks of service, another layer of abstraction, stack accept compose files as declarative definition for services, networks, volumes.